Koromix/rygel/doc/types.md

 Many C libraries use some kind of object-oriented API, with a pair of functions dedicated to create and delete objects.
 An obvious example of this can be found in stdio.h, with the opaque `FILE *` pointer.
 You can open and close files with `fopen()` and `fclose()`, and manipule the handle with other functions such as `fread()` or `ftell()`.

 In Koffi, you can manage this with opaque handles.
-Declare the handle type with `koffi.handle(name)`, and use this type either as a return type or some kind of [output parameter](functions.md#output-parameters) (with a pointer to the handle).
+Declare the handle type with `koffi.handle(name)`, and use a pointer to this type either as a return type or some kind of [output parameter](functions.md#output-parameters) (with a double pointer).

 The full example below implements an iterative string builder (concatenator) in C, and uses it from Javascript to output a mix of Hello World and FizzBuzz.
 The builder is hidden behind an opaque handle, and is created and destroyed using a pair of C functions: `ConcatNew` (or `ConcatNewOut`) and `ConcatFree`.